 38.000.000 affected worldwide.
 770.000 deaths (2018).

 And then we have the normal seasonal influenza… The flu.
 This is a disease that hits us every year with more or less severe symptoms.
 It keeps us at home and it makes us stay in bed for days, not being able to work, nor to do anything else useful.

 But it’s also a deadly opponent if your immune system is weakened or you’re old or you have some other secondary disease… Or if you happen to live in the wrong part of the world.
 It causes between 300.000 and 600.000 deaths every year worldwide.

 And there are many, many others…

-A majority of these diseases are much more common in third world countries.
-Most of these diseases have a much higher death rate in third world countries, just because they often lack even the most basic antibiotics and antiviral medicins.
+A majority of these diseases are much more common in third-world countries.
+Most of these diseases have a much higher death rate in third world countries, just because they often lack even the most basic antibiotics and antiviral medicines.
 And many of these diseases could be cured and even eliminated if resources were allocated.

 So… Since we’re all at home from school and work, I’ll book a few days in the mountains… To teach the kids how to ski.
 That would be an awesome way to seize the day and to make something useful out of this desperate situation…